grz0zrg/fas/README.md

   * make
   * "libsoundpipe.a" can now be found in the Soundpipe directory

+Copy include files of portaudio / soundpipe / libwebsocket into "inc" directory.

+FAS now use liblfds720 which is not yet released thus you may have to use a wrapper to liblfds711 which can be found [here](https://github.com/grz0zrg/fas/issues/4#issuecomment-457007224)

 Copy the \*.a into "fas" root directory then compile by using one of the rule below (recommended rule for Linux and similar is `release-static-o` **without** Soundpipe and `release-static-sp-o` **with** Soundpipe).

 Recommended launch parameters with HiFiBerry DAC+ :